scalacenter/bloop/docs/server.md

 > lifecycle management has to be manual.
 Do you want to help improve the situation?
 > Check this [ticket](https://github.com/scalacenter/bloop/issues/766).

+If you are using a SDK manager, you should ensure that the managed bloop server has access to a `java` binary from the `$PATH` environement variable.

 ### via `brew services`

 Brew services are powered by `launchd` and need a macOS property list (`plist`) that explains how to